-You don’t need pink or blue to create a nursery that shines —check out our favorite neutral looks from buybuyBaby, pottery barn kids, Land of Nod, and Target!
+You don’t need pink or blue to create a nursery that shines —check out our favorite neutral looks from buybuyBaby, pottery barn kids, Crate&kids, and Target!

 If you’re expecting, chances are you’re eagerly anticipating the ultrasound that reveals whether you’re having a little boy or girl (unless you’re part of the throwback trend I recently wrote about).
 No matter when your baby’s gender is revealed, the latest trend in nursery décor is to forget the pink and blue, and go for more neutral hues!
 Why leave the pastels behind?
 I’ve got a few reasons why!

 Why Go Neutral?

 1. Flows with the décor of the rest of your home

 You’ve put so much work into decorating your living area and kitchen—so why would one room of your house become a pink or blue explosion?
 If you love the minimalist look, don’t feel pressured to create a nursery with a busy theme!
 There’s no need to shed your taste or change your palette for baby’s room.
 Keep the flow and design direction going in the nursery, and your home will maintain a sense of cohesive calm.

 Yes, that darling safari wallpaper or teddy bear mural may seem perfectly fitting for your little bundle of joy now, but before you know it, your newborn will be a toddler with more grown-up interests and taste.
 Choosing a neutral palette means that the nursery can easily become a toddler, and even teenage, room!

 3. Items can be passed from child to child, no matter the gender